MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 # BPP3D-Bin-Packing-Problem

-This repository contains procedures to solve the bin packing problem for one, two, or three dimensions.

 A typical application where the three dimensional bin packing problem occurs is the loading of packages onto containers.
 The  problem belongs to the class of NP complete problems and can be formulated as follows: